Can you register a business for free?

 It’s not all duplicitous, though.
 Incorporation is complicated, and a third-party expert can walk first-time founders through the process.
 Transparent registry services will also cover some of the fee.
 You won’t get away with spending nothing, but you will spend a lot less.

 Tide’s company registration service, authorised by Companies House, is a good example.
 It lowers the cost of registration to just £14.99 for new companies with one shareholder.
-The service also offers access to Tide’s free company Name Checker, drastically speeding up the application process.
+The service also offers access to Tide’s free Company Name Checker, drastically speeding up the application process.

 By using the service, you’ll automatically be assigned a free Tide business bank account and you can add-on a virtual office, although Tide makes it clear the latter costs £12.71 a month.

+In all, this works out as a pretty good deal.
 A new founder who uses Tide can sort their business’ incorporation, premises, and bank account in one month, for just over half the cost of the usual Companies House registration fee.

 Do you have to register with Companies House?